What is schizoid personality disorder?

 Because schizoid personality disorder is cognitive in nature, the most commonly used treatment is psychotherapy.
 Like other psychological treatment, using psychotherapy in treating schizoid may last long.
 Here, a seasoned psychotherapist may act as a model in guiding a person with this disorder to bring him/her into a normal functioning individual.

 The treatment process may involve group therapy.
 The purpose of this therapy is to merge the person (with schizoid) in social interaction.
 And more importantly, to allow him/her acquire interpersonal skills.

-Schizoid personality disorder is treatable through professional help.
+A schizoid personality disorder is treatable with professional help.
 A person with this disorder can live a normal life again.